kev3m/dumb-hacker-bot/README.md

 So...
 Why not swap typewriters for keyboards, and let these monkeys try to guess a password that changes every 10 seconds?

-Considering an infinite space of time, probably someday they will get it right.
+Considering an infinite space of time, probably someday they will get it right(or not).
 See you guys in eternity! 💫